 There's a huge difference, not just in terms of price, between the top-end Polar GPS running watch and the basic activity tracking models.
 If you're struggling to get to grips with those differences, we've done the hard work for you to help you out.

 Read on to find out what Polar device is best for you...

 Best Polar running watch for serious runners: Polar V800

 The V800 launched back in 2014, but it still remains the go-to watch for hardcore runners, cyclists and triathletes looking to jump aboard the good ship Polar.
 This rugged multisport GPS watch delivers superb battery life (13 hours of training with GPS on and 50 hours in GPS low power mode), tracks an array of sports and there's a host of smart coaching modes.

-Pair it with a H10 heart rate monitor and you can also unlock the V800's zonal training smarts, to ensure you're sweating it out enough to achieve the right effect.
+Pair it with a H10 or the H7 heart rate monitor and you can also unlock the V800's zonal training smarts, to ensure you're sweating it out enough to achieve the right effect.
 You can also hook it up to a shoe pod and it'll give you cadence, stride length and other insights to help hone your running form.

 The Polar M430 (below), a sequel to the M400, bridges the gap - in terms of design at least - until we see a genuine V800 successor.

 Feature check: GPS, recovery status, activity tracking, cadence, route import, race pace, route guidance, cycling, swimming, notifications.